cyrex562/imgui-rs/docs/FONTS.md

 Using an icon font (such as [FontAwesome](http://fontawesome.io) or [OpenFontIcons](https://github.com/traverseda/OpenFontIcons)) is an easy and practical way to use icons in your Dear ImGui application.
 A common pattern is to merge the icon font within your main font, so you can embed icons directly from your strings without having to change fonts back and forth.

-To refer to the icon UTF-8 codepoints from your C++ code, you may use those headers files created by Juliette Foucaut: https://github.com/juliettef/IconFontCppHeaders.
+To refer to the icon UTF-8 codepoints from your C += 1 code, you may use those headers files created by Juliette Foucaut: https://github.com/juliettef/IconFontCppHeaders.

 So you can use `ICON_FA_SEARCH` as a string that will render as a "Search" icon.